Epidurio/pythercis/README.md

 # PytherCIS
-Simple python bindings/client library for the Ethercis openEHR CDR and other compatible openEHR Clinical Data Repositories
+Simple python bindings/client library for the Ethercis openEHR CDR (and other compatible openEHR Clinical Data Repositories)

 ## Installation

-* `git clone` this repository
+`git clone` this repository
 ```
 git clone git@github.com:Epidurio/pythercis.git
 ```
-* Install an EtherCIS clinical data repository to interact with.
+Install an EtherCIS clinical data repository to interact with.
 The easiest way to get access to one of these is:
-  * use the [Code4Health Platform](https://platform.code4health.org/#/) which gives you free dev/testing access to an instance of the non-free, proprietary, Marand openEHR CDR.
+* use the resources of the [Code4Health Platform](https://platform.code4health.org/#/), which gives you free dev/testing access to an instance of the non-free, proprietary, Marand openEHR CDR.
+Both EtherCIS and Marand aim to adhere to the same openEHR standards and a similar REST API design, so they are cross-compatible although no guarantee of call-for-call API-level compatibility is given.
 * install an instance of the [EtherCIS](http://ethercis.org/) open source openEHR CDR locally, by following the instructions below. (note the prerequisites: [Docker](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/))

 Clone the `docker-ethercis` repository
 ```